Protocol Workstream#

 Proof-of-Concept Server Features#

-The proof-of-concept server currently implements the following features: - Two-factor authentication using TOTP and mTLS.
-This system improves the TOTP from ACVP by allowing a user to maintain multiple seeds for simultaneous connections. - Module registration that defines the security levels, embodiment, and other properties of the cryptographic module.
-This is used to automatically determine which TEs are applicable to the cryptographic module. - Module evidence submission that prompts a client to provide evidence addressing TEs that are applicable to the cryptographic module.
-The system will inform you which TEs have not yet been addressed by the submission to ensure completeness. - Module security policy submission defined entirely in JSON.
-The system will generate the security policy automatically, allowing the client to retrieve the completed PDF.
-This ensures that all sections are present and completed. - Awards a validation certificate once all evidence and security policy information are completed. - Comment rounds handled through the API. - Automatic processing of functional test evidence (FE-TEs) based on the test type selected by the lab. - Accept source code test evidence based on the test procedure selected by the lab.
+The proof-of-concept server currently implements the following features: - Two-factor authentication using TOTP and mTLS, which improves the TOTP from ACVP by allowing a user to maintain multiple seeds for simultaneous connections - Module registration that defines the security levels, embodiment, and other properties of the cryptographic module and automatically determines which TEs are applicable to the cryptographic module - Module evidence submission that prompts a client to provide evidence addressing TEs that are applicable to the cryptographic module and will show which TEs have not yet been addressed by the submission to ensure completeness - Module security policy submission defined entirely in JSON, which will generate the security policy automatically, allowing the client to retrieve the completed PDF, and ensures that all sections are present and completed. - The awarding of a validation certificate once all evidence and security policy information are completed - Automatic processing of functional test evidence (FE-TEs) based on the test type selected by the lab - Acceptance of source code test evidence based on the test procedure selected by the lab

 Server Implementation#

-The server uses much of the same infrastructure as ACVP and ESV.
-This is intentional in order to keep the same team available to maintain the systems once they are integrated by the CMVP.
-This is mainly C# applications along with SQL Server databases.
+The server uses much of the same infrastructure as ACVP and ESV, which is intended to keep the same team available to maintain the systems once they are integrated by the CMVP.
+The system is comprised of C# and Python applications along with SQL Server databases.

-The server development team is also using this opportunity to re-evaluate the required security assurances within NIST to see if any improvements can be brought back into the rest of the CMVP applications.
-This includes the requirement for 2FA, separation between internal and external systems, ITAR restrictions, and other elements that are a part of the ACVP and ESV systems.
+The server development team is also using this opportunity to re-evaluate the required security assurances within NIST to see if any improvements can be implemented into the rest of the CMVP applications, which includes the requirement for Two-Factor authentication, separation between internal and external systems, International Traffic and Arms Restrictions (ITAR), and other elements of the ACVP and ESV systems.

 Client Implementations#